 Fatherhood Challenges #1: Be the person you didn’t have when you were a kid.

-First, to set an example for my two sons.
+I wanted to set an example for my two sons.
 An example for which they are still too young to understand.
 But wisdom will come with age and I know that they will learn very valuable lessons from it.

 Not everything in my life turned out as I wanted when I was a teenager.
 I didn’t have a perfect childhood like most of us probably do.
 One traumatic experience changed me and pushed into over 30 years of depression.

-Subconscious behavior, and generational patterns prevented me to become the man I wanted to be when I was a young boy.
+Past experiences, self-doubt, negative thoughts and behavior, and generational patterns prevented me to become the man I wanted to be when I was a young boy.

 Fatherhood Challenges #2: You have to feel it and heal it.